Eknathreddy09/jupyter-genai-tpcf/README.md

 ```

 ###### Notes
-	•	Replace `jupyter-llama-svc` with your actual GenAI service instance name if different.
+	•	Replace 'jupyter-llama-svc' with your actual GenAI service instance name if different.
 	•	Always check your credentials and bindings before running the code.
-	•	Adjust the model name in `model = credentials.get("model_name", "llama3.2")` if your configuration is different.
+	•	Adjust the model name in 'model = credentials.get("model_name", "llama3.2")' if your configuration is different.